 The audit team noted that official controls were generally being applied in a satisfactory manner in the two establishments audited.
-Records and associated paperwork relating to identification of non compliances during official control inspections were maintained by Laois County Council.
+Records and associated paperwork relating to identification of non compliances during official control inspections were being maintained in Roscommon County Council.

-The audit team were of the opinion that both establishments selected for on-site verification, as part of this audit, were operating, on the day of the audit, in line with the requirements of the approval for the establishments.
-Both establishments were operating, in general, at a standard required of an approved establishment, on the day of the audit, apart from some minor deficiencies which were identified in each establishment.
+The audit team were of the opinion that both establishments selected for on-site verification, as part of this audit, were operating, on the day of the audit, in line with the requirements of the approval for the establishment.
+In general, both establishments were operating at a standard required for an approved establishment.
+However, the audit team noted a number of non compliances which require corrective action, in the first establishment.